troykinsella/concourse-docker-compose-resource/README.md

     in the Compose file.
 * `path`: Optional.
 The directory in which `docker-compose` will be executed.
 * `print`: Optional.
 Default: false.
 Print the contents of the Compose file.
+* `project`: Optional.
+Specify the project name, which is prepended to container names.
 * `services`: Optional.
 Only relevant to the `up` command.
 A list of services named in the Compose file that `docker-compose` will being up.
 * `wait_before`: Optional.
 The number of seconds to wait (sleep) before executing `docker-compose`.